-: subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+: subimages= indices-or-names Include/exclude subimages Dealing subimage/multi-part files).

 '''

 --powc <value>

 '''

 --powc <value0, value1, value2...>

 Raise all the pixel values in the top image to a constant power value.
 If a single constant value is given, all color channels will have their values raised to this power.
 Alternatively, a series of comma-separated constant values (with no spaces!) may be used to specify a different exponent for each channel in the image, respectively.